Scott3142/python-programming/site/codelabs/part-5.md

 Let's pause for a moment to consider abstraction, one of the principles of object-oriented programming.
 The idea behind abstraction is to conceptualize the programming code so that each concept has its own clear responsibilities.
 When viewing the solution above, however, we notice that the comparison functionality would be better placed inside the `SimpleDate` class instead of the `Person` class.

-We'll create a method called `def before(self,compared)` for the class `SimpleDate`.
+We'll create a method called `def before(self,other)` for the class `SimpleDate`.
 The method returns the value `true` if the date given as the parameter is after (or on the same day as) the date of the object whose method is called.

 ```python
 class SimpleDate: